Find out about how your doctor decides which treatment you need for non-Hodgkin lymphoma (NHL). And read about the types of treatment you might have.

 Your doctor will discuss your treatment, its benefits and the possible side effects with you.

 The main types of treatment for NHL are:

 - stem cell transplant

 Some people only have one type of treatment.
-Others need a combination of treatments.
+Other people need a combination of treatments.

 Doctors have made a lot of progress in treating NHL in recent years.
-More progress is being made all the time.
-The number of people that can be cured keeps going up.
-It’s even possible for people with advanced non Hodgkin lymphoma to be cured.
+Increasingly more people are being cured of their disease.
+It’s even possible for some people with advanced NHL to be cured.